Shrimp Boil Recipe and Ingredients

 More Shrimp Boil Recipe Tips

 After placing all the ingredients into a covered pan, season everything again!
-Notice that most of the seasoning put in the pot when you began cooking will form a ring on the inside of your pot, just above the waterline.
-Very little of the seasoning added to the boiling water will end up on the Boil.
+Notice that most of the seasoning put in the pot when you begin cooking will form a ring on the inside of your pot, just above the waterline.
+Unfortunately, very little of the seasoning added to the boiling water will end up on the Boil.

 Adding seasoning to the water will give you and your guests a pleasant aroma.
 However, it will not go a long way towards the final seasoning of your shrimp boil ingredients.
 So be sure to season all your ingredients again.
 Garnish the Shrimp Boil with Parsley flakes to make it look even more appetizing!

 Need some ideas for side dishes to complement your Shrimp Boil?